IIP-Design/animation_builder/README.md

+# :warning: THIS REPO HAS BEEN ARCHIVED :warning:

+This project has been superseded by the GPA/Lab [Styled Block Builder](https://github.com/IIP-Design/styled-block-builder) WordPress plugin.
+As such, this repository has been archived and is no longer being maintained.
+The code is preserved here as a reference.

 # Animation Builder

 This repo provides a tool with which you can develop, test, and export animated JavaScript modules.
 It includes an example module which we will use to illustrate how to configure your module.